maybornegit/ros_farmbot/README.md

 source install/setup.bash
 ros2 run ros_farmbot init
 ```
-You should see 'ENTERING CONINUOUS CONTROL:' and then the robot should zero its position.
+You should see 'ENTERING CONTINUOUS CONTROL:' and then the robot should zero its position.

 In your second terminal, run: